Chassiduswiki/chabad-mafteach/Documentation/Arctitecture/editor-plan-1.md

    - Provide confidence scores and reasoning ✅
    - **Deliverable:** Accurate OCR need assessment with 80%+ confidence ✅

-3. **Tesseract OCR Integration** (5-6 days)
+3. **Tesseract OCR Integration** (5-6 days) ✅ COMPLETED
-   - Configure **Tesseract** on the backend (Hebrew language pack + custom dictionary)
+   - Configure **Tesseract** on the backend (Hebrew language pack + custom dictionary) ✅
-   - Render PDF pages via Fitz or a rasterizer to images
+   - Render PDF pages via pdf2pic to images (300 DPI) ✅
-   - Run OCR on each page in the worker process
+   - Run OCR on each page in the worker process ✅
-   - Capture confidence scores
+   - Capture confidence scores and word-level data ✅
-   - Store raw OCR output + confidence in metadata
+   - Store raw OCR output + confidence in metadata ✅
+   - Intelligent application (only when text quality is poor) ✅
-   - **Deliverable:** Can OCR Hebrew PDFs with confidence scores
+   - **Deliverable:** Can OCR Hebrew PDFs with confidence scores ✅

 4. **Footnote Detection v1** (6-7 days)
    - **This is the hardest part**